MicrosoftDocs/sql-docs/docs/advanced-analytics/python/install-additional-python-packages-on-sql-server.md

 1. Install the package using pip.
 You can find pip in the **Scripts** subfolder of **PYTHON_SERVICES**.
 Note that SQL Server Setup doesn't add `Scripts` to the system path.

+## Add a package from Visual Studio

-   If you're using Visual Studio with the Python extensions, you can run `pip install` from the **Python Environments** window.
+If you're using Visual Studio 2017 or later, or Visual Studio 2015 with the Python extensions, you can run `pip install` from the **Python Environments** window.
 Click **Packages** and provide the name or location of the package to install.

-   If the computer has Internet access, provide the name of the package, or the URL of a specific package and version.
-If the computer doesn't have internet access, download the WHL file before beginning installation and then specify the local file path and name.
++ If the computer has Internet access, provide the name of the package, or the URL of a specific package and version.

++ If the computer doesn't have internet access, download the WHL file before beginning installation and then specify the local file path and name.

+## Load the package

 You can now load the package or its functions as part of your script.
 To use functions from the package in your script, insert the standard `import <package_name>` statement in the initial lines of the script.

+## Next Steps

++ To view information about Python packages installed in SQL Server Machine Learning Services, see [Get R and Python package information](../package-management/default-packages.md) and [Default R and Python packages in SQL Server](../package-management/installed-package-information.md).
++ For information about installing R packages in SQL Server Machine Learning Services, see [Install new R packages on SQL Server](../r/install-additional-r-packages-on-sql-server.md).